CrimsonVista/UTAustin-Courses/2020fa_cs361s/labs/lab2/lab2_instructions.md

 1. pkcs_os2ip(b) - converts bytes `b` to integer.
 Useful for converting DH params to integers
 1. PRF.compute_master_secret(pms, cr, sr) - computes a PRF-generated master secret from `pms`, the pre-master secret, `cr`, the client random, and `sr`, the server random.
 Note that your PRF object is generated in the `TLSSession` constructor
-1. PRF.derive_key_block(ms, cs, sr, len) - computes a `len` length PRF-generated key block from `ms`, the master secret, `cr, the client random, and `sr` the server random.
+1. PRF.derive_key_block(ms, sr, cr, len) - computes a `len` length PRF-generated key block from `ms`, the master secret, `sr, the server random, and `cr` the client random.
 Note that your PRF object is generated in the `TLSSession`constructor.
 1. PRF.compute_verify_data(party, mode, msgs, ms) - computes a PRF generated verify field.
 For our purposes, the `party` is always the string `"server"`.
 Mode will b"server", mode is always the string `"read"` for processing the client's `done` message or `"write"` for creating the server's done message. `msgs` is all of the handshake messages so far and `ms` is the master secret.
 1. _TLSSignature(sig_alg) - constructor for a `TLSSignature` object for signing the DH public key.
 For our purposes, the `sig_alg` is 0x0401
 1. sig._update_sig(bytes, rsa_pri) - Update a `TLSSignature` object with bytes being signed using an RSA private key. `sig` is a `TLSSignature` object.
 The update is internal.